 Registration for the photo tour is $595.
-If you have been to one of my workshops, classes or tours before, ask about the returning photographer's discount.
+If you have been to one of my workshops, classes or photo safaris before, ask about the returning photographer's discount.
 You are officially registered when payment is received, and registration is on a first come first served basis.

-To register, send an email to Bob at: email@example.com.
-He is the Denver based registrar for this retreat.
-He will give you payment options to register for the workshop.
+To register, send an email to Bob at: firstname.lastname@example.org.
+He is the Denver based registrar for this photo safari.
+He will give you payment options to register.